biojava/biojava.github.io/wiki/BioJava:BioJavaXDocs.md

 The following code snippet prints out all the relationships a sequence has with child sequences:

-RichSequence rs = ...; // get a rich sequence from somewhere for (Iterator i = rs.getRelationships().iterator(); i.hasNext(); ) {
+<java> RichSequence rs = ...; // get a rich sequence from somewhere for
+(Iterator i = rs.getRelationships().iterator(); i.hasNext(); ) {

 `    BioEntryRelationship br = (BioEntryRelationship)i.next();`